 Delinquent accounts sent to a collection agency may be reported to the credit bureau.

-The College assesses a late charge of $25 for late payment of any IPPs or FASTLs.
-The College assesses a $30 processing charge for each stopped-payment or returned check.
+The College assesses a late charge of $25 for late payment of any IPPs or RPDs.
+The College assesses a $30 processing charge for each stopped-payment check or returned check.
 Returned checks include electronically converted checks that have been rejected by the College bank.
 An individual who has had a check returned must then pay the College by cash, cashier’s check, money order, or credit card.

 A student who is in default on a government student loan for attendance at San Jacinto College may not receive an official academic transcript or diploma unless the student has made six consecutive voluntary monthly payments on the defaulted loan.